Kardashian-Jenner Family Thanks ICE For Catching The Illegal Alien That Broke Into Kendall’s Home

 Like the rest of the Kardashian-Jenner family members, Kendall Jenner has lived a life of luxury and fame.
-She grew up on camera appearing regularly throughout her childhood on the reality series Keeping Up with the Kardashians.
+She grew up on camera appearing regularly throughout her childhood on the reality series Keeping Up With the Kardashians.
 When she later began a career as a supermodel, she was thrust even further into the spotlight.
-All the fame came with a price as she has recently found herself the target of some unwanted attention.
+All the fame came with a price, as she has recently found herself the target of some unwanted attention.

 John Ford is a 38-year-old Canadian man who has allegedly been stalking Kendall and has broken into her home twice.
 Kendall can finally rest easy knowing the man who allegedly stalked her for months is now behind bars, according to Breitbart.

 The 23-year-old model has been living in fear since Ford began his relentless pursuit.
 Ford, an illegal alien, has been convicted twice of breaking into her spacious mansion at Mulholland Estates in Los Angeles, California.
 This is a gated community that is home to other celebrities and prominent public figures.
 On one particular occasion that took place in October of 2018, Ford was caught sneaking around Kendall’s pool.